hsuan1117/laravel-relation-maker/.github/SECURITY.md

 # Security Policy

-If you discover any security related issues, please email author@domain.com instead of using the issue tracker.
+If you discover any security related issues, please email hsuan@hsuan.app instead of using the issue tracker.